FoolCode/SphinxQL-Query-Builder/README.md

 * __$sq->match($column, $value, $half = false)__

 	Search in full-text fields.
 Can be used multiple times in the same query.
 Column can be an array.
+Value can be an Expression to bypass escaping (and use your own custom solution).

     ```php
     <?php